 Mammographers independently perform or assist the licensed practitioner or radiologist assistant in the completion of mammographic and sonographic breast imaging procedures.
-Mammographers prepare, administer and document activities related to medications and radiation exposure in accordance with federal and state laws, regulations, or lawful institutional policy.
+Mammographers prepare, administer and document activities related to medications and radiation exposure in accordance with statutes, regulations, accreditation standards and institutional policies.

 The practice of medical dosimetry is performed by health care professionals responsible for designing a treatment plan for use in the administration of ionizing radiation for the purpose of treating diseases, primarily cancer.
-Medical dosimetrists independently perform duties and complete responsibilities under the supervision of qualified medical physicists and radiation oncologists.
-Medical dosimetrists generate an optimal treatment plan and ensure the appropriate transfer of data that the radiation therapist will use to treat the patient.
+A medical dosimetrist independently performs duties and completes responsibilities under the supervision of qualified medical physicists and radiation oncologists.
+A medical dosimetrist generates an optimal treatment plan and ensures the appropriate transfer of data that the radiation therapist will use to treat the patient.